South Africa

 In 1879 at Isandlwana, a depleted force of 1,300 were surprised and outmanoeuvred by a 20,000-strong Zulu army armed with cowhide shields and spears.
 Only a handful survived.

-We return to your hotel in the afternoon.
+We return to our hotel in the afternoon.
 Lunch is included today.

 Day 8: Knysna

 Knysna sits within the unmatched beauty of the indigenous forests, miles of sandy beaches, rivers and lakes that border the town.
 There's also a picturesque lagoon which opens between two massive cliffs called The Heads.
 Standing on either head offers panoramic views over the lagoon to the mountains and out towards the ocean.
-The small but spirited town has a lovely harbour front lined with galleries, shops, restaurants and cafés - the perfect place to explore for dinner this evening overlooking the lagoon.
+The small but spirited town has a lovely harbour front lined with galleries, restaurants, cafés and shops.
+This evening, dinner is included.

 Day 9: Featherbed Nature Reserve

-Leaving your hotel this morning, you'll drive to Knysna where you'll take a ferry across the lagoon to the Featherbed Nature Reserve - a privately-owned reserve in the middle of a scenic lagoon.
+Leaving our hotel this morning, we'll drive to Knysna where we'll take a ferry across the lagoon to the Featherbed Nature Reserve - a privately-owned reserve in the middle of a scenic lagoon.
 We'll board 4x4 vehicles to explore the area.

 Stopping at some magnificent viewpoints, our guide will describe the area’s fauna, flora, history and shipwrecks before an easy downhill guided walk and delicious buffet lunch under the canopy of the milkwood trees.
 (Note: Due to weather conditions over the winter period, departures between May and Aug will have lunch at a restaurant in Knysna).